1976 Indianapolis 500

 The 60th 500 Mile International Sweepstakes was held at the Indianapolis Motor Speedway in Speedway, Indiana on Sunday, May 30, 1976.
 The race unfolded as a two-man battle between Polesitter Johnny Rutherford and A. J. Foyt.
 Rutherford was seeking his second Indy victory, while Foyt was chasing history, looking for his record fourth "500".

-Rutherford took the lead on lap 80, and was leading when rain halted the race on lap 103.
+Rutherford took the lead on lap 80, and was leading when rain halted the race on lap 103 (of 200).
 Foyt was running second, but a broken sway bar linkage was affecting his car's handling.
-Two hours later, the race was about to be resumed, but rain fell once again.
-USAC officials called the race at that point, reverted the scoring back to the completion of lap 102, and Johnny Rutherford was declared the winner.
+The rain ceased after about a half hour, and officials began track drying efforts.
+About two hours later, the race was about to be resumed, but rain fell once again.
+USAC officials called the race at that point and reverted the scoring back to the completion of lap 102.
+Johnny Rutherford was declared the winner.
 Rutherford famously walked to Victory Lane, his second career Indy 500 triumph, having completed only 255 mi, the shortest official race on record.
 A furious Foyt settled for second, and would have to wait another year to finally achieve his record fourth "500" victory.

 Hours after the race, IMS Vice President Elmer George was shot and killed during a confrontation.
 He had been in charge of the IMS Radio Network and was the son-in-law of IMS owner Tony Hulman.
 The confrontation was unrelated to the running of the race.
 In addition, 1976 would be the final Indy 500 for longtime radio anchor Sid Collins.
 After a surgery to repair a disk in his neck, Collins was still suffering muscular and neurological ailments, which made his work at the 1976 race physically difficult.
 He was later diagnosed with ALS, and committed suicide on May 2, 1977.